Atul-Dev-hub/javascript_learnings/README.md

 Tools: VS Code, Git, GitHub

-Learning Goals
+🎯 Learning Goals
-Build a strong foundation in JavaScript

-Improve problem-solving skills

-Write clean and maintainable code

-Prepare for frontend frameworks like React

-Understand JavaScript used in real projects
+🔥 Build a strong and rock-solid foundation in JavaScript 🧠 Sharpen problem-solving and logical thinking skills ✨ Write clean, readable, and maintainable code following best practices ⚛️ Prepare confidently for modern frontend frameworks like React 🚀 Understand and apply JavaScript in real-world projects